ripple/opensource.ripple.com/docs/xls-68-sponsored-fees-and-reserves/references/transactions/sponsorshiptransfer.md

 | `ObjectID` | String    | Hash256           | No        | The ID of the ledger object to transfer sponsorship.
 Required if the transaction is dealing with a sponsored object, rather than a sponsored account.
 If omitted, the transaction refers to the `Account` sending the transaction. |
 | `Sponsee`  | String    | AccountID         | No        | The wallet address of the sponsee account.
 Required if the sponsor is ending a sponsorship on behalf of a sponsee.
 If omitted, the `Account` field is assumed to be the sponsee. |

+{% admonition type="info" name="Note" %}
+Which of these fields you must include, and whether they are required, depends on the operation.
+See [Sponsorship Scenarios](#sponsorship-scenarios) for the exact fields each operation needs.
+{% /admonition %}

 ## {% $frontmatter.seo.title %} Flags

 {% code-page-name /%} transactions support additional values in the `Flags` field, as follows: